 Step 5.
 Have a COVID Testing Plan

 Last but not least: start planning now for your Covid testing plan.
-Proving a negative Covid test result is a requirement to visit or cruise in Southeast Alaska this summer!
+Proving a negative Covid test result is not a requirement to visit or cruise in Southeast Alaska this summer, but it is a good idea!
 Learn more on the State of Alaska Traveler Information Page.

 I strongly recommend planning now to get tested before you depart on your Alaska trip.
 As I’m planning my own trip to Alaska in July and again in September, this is what I’ll be doing.
 I want to wait on my test results in the comfort of my home, and know I’m good to go when I arrive.

 There are a lot of questions about all of these new changes – and they only apply for this summer.
 Have other questions about visiting or taking a cruise in Southeast Alaska in summer 2021?
-Let me know in the comments and I’ll do my best to answer!
+Let me know in the comments or join me in my Alaska Travel Tips Facebook Community!